English diaspora: Ireland

 Plantations in 16th- and 17th-century Ireland were the confiscation of land by the English crown and the colonisation of this land with settlers from England (particularly the Border Counties) and the Scottish Lowlands.
 They followed smaller-scale immigration to Ireland as far back as the 12th century, which had resulted in a distinct ethnicity in Ireland known as the Old English.

 The 16th-century plantations were established throughout the country by the confiscation of lands occupied by Gaelic clans and Hiberno-Norman dynasties, but principally in the provinces of Munster and Ulster.
 The Crown granted these lands to colonists ("planters") from England.
 This process began during the reign of Henry VIII and continued under Mary I and Elizabeth I. It was accelerated under James I, Charles I and Oliver Cromwell; in their time, land was also granted to Scottish planters.

 The early plantations in the 16th century tended to be based on small "exemplary" colonies.
 The later plantations were based on mass confiscations of land from Irish landowners and the subsequent importation of numerous settlers and labourers from England and Wales, and later from Scotland.

 The final official plantations were established under the English Commonwealth and Cromwell's Protectorate during the 1650s, when thousands of Parliamentarian soldiers were settled in Ireland.
 Apart from the plantations, significant immigration into Ireland continued well into the 18th century, from both Great Britain and continental Europe.

 The plantations changed the demography of Ireland by creating large communities with a British and Protestant identity.

+Poland

+English immigration to the Kingdom of Poland, dating back to early modern times, was significantly smaller than Scottish immigration.
+English immigrants were often merchants and mercenaries, however, the last major recruitment to the Polish Army in England and Scotland was conducted in 1633.
+There were also some scholars and students, including Leonard Cox, humanist, professor at the Kraków Academy.
+The English rather quickly assimilated with the Polish population.

+According to the 1921 Polish census, the largest English populations lived in the cities of Warsaw (169), Łódź and Lwów (31 each).

+In the 2011 Polish census, 10,495 people declared English nationality, of which 9,132 declared both Polish and English nationality.

+In the 2021 Polish census, 54,424 people declared English nationality, it was seventh biggest nationality in Poland.